 The previous analyses used the manuscript as the unit of analysis.
-These analyses showed that the recommendations a manuscript received and the number of rounds of revisions were both significant factors predicting publication.
+These analyses showed that the recommendations a manuscript received and the number of revisions were both significant factors predicting publication.
 However, these analyses could not show which variables might account for differences in the initial recommendations a manuscript received.
-Of particular interest to the question of bias is whether manuscripts with female first authors received more negative evaluations by reviewers than manuscripts with male first authors.
+Of particular interest to the question of bias was whether manuscripts with female first authors received more negative evaluations by reviewers than manuscripts with male first authors.
 To address this question, we ran an HLM model predicting reviewer recommendations from author and reviewer demographics.
 Because the unit of analysis was the reviewer, we included each individual reviewer’s gender in the model instead of using the overall variable of whether or not there was at least one female reviewer assigned to the manuscript.
-The only significant predictor of reviewer recommendations was whether or not the manuscript had at least one English speaking author (Table 9).
-Manuscripts with at least one English speaking author received higher reviewer recommendations than those with no English speaking authors (t = 4.79, df = 8928, P < 0.001).
+The only significant predictor of reviewer recommendations was whether or not the manuscript had at least one English-speaking author (Table 9).
+Manuscripts with at least one English-speaking author received higher reviewer recommendations than those with no English-speaking authors (t = 4.79, df = 8928, P < 0.001).
 Neither first author gender nor the interaction between first author gender and reviewer gender were significant.
-In other words, manuscripts first-authored by women did not receive more negative evaluations than those first-authored by men.
+Manuscripts first-authored by women did not receive more negative evaluations than those first-authored by men.
 This suggests that gender did not influence the perceived quality of the manuscript.
 Notably, the effect of year was non-significant, suggesting that reviewer recommendations have not changed over the time period studied.

 Discussion

-The size and completeness of this data set provides an excellent test of where gender differences exist in the AFS peer review process, and whether these differences are the likely result of bias.
-While there were differences attributable to gender at many stages of the review process, as well as in overall publication outcome, the presence of gender differences throughout the process does not in itself constitute evidence of gender bias.
-Rather, our overall assessment is that there was no evidence of bias on the part of reviewers or associate editors for these AFS journals.
+The size and completeness of this data set provides a comprehensive analysis of how and where gender differences exist in the AFS peer review process, and whether these differences are the likely result of bias.
+While there were differences attributable to gender at many stages of the review process, as well as in overall publication outcome, the presence of gender differences throughout the process does not, in itself, constitute evidence of gender bias.
+Rather, our overall assessment is that there was no evidence of bias on the part of reviewers or AEs for these AFS journals.

 Overall, manuscripts with female first authors were less likely to be published than those with male first authors.
 Gender differences emerged at several stages of the review process that may explain this overall pattern.
 Female first authors tended to submit more manuscripts to TAFS (the journal with the highest rejection rate), and fewer manuscripts than expected to NAJA (the journal with the lowest rejection rate).
 These differences might reflect differences in representation of females in the subfields served by these journals, although AFS does not have detailed demographic data on representation of women in various fisheries subfields.
-While first author gender did not predict gender of the associate editor assigned, manuscripts with male first authors assigned to female associate editors were published at a significantly higher rate than other manuscripts in TAFS and particularly in JAAH.
+While first author gender did not predict gender of the AE assigned, manuscripts with male first authors assigned to female AEs were published at a significantly higher rate than other manuscripts in TAFS, and particularly in JAAH.

-Manuscripts with female first authors were more likely to be assigned to at least one female reviewer, which suggests that associate editors may attempt to create a “jury of peers” for female first authors.
-Female associate editors were more likely to select female reviewers than were male associate editors, which may be an attempt to provide professional opportunities to other women.
+Manuscripts with female first authors were more likely to be assigned to at least one female reviewer, which suggests that AEs may attempt to create a “jury of peers” for female first authors.
+Female AEs were more likely to select female reviewers than were male AEs, which may be an attempt to provide professional opportunities to other women.